9 Best Caverns in Virginia

 Other Things to Do: The Skyline Caverns is at the base of the Blue Ridge Mountains, so the area is naturally beautiful.
-While at the caverns, you can walk on a nature trail to observe local plant and wildlife.
-The caverns also has a miniature train ride and a mirror maze that are fun activities for kids.
+While at the caverns, you can walk on a nature trail to observe local plants and wildlife.
+The caverns also have a miniature train ride and a mirror maze that are fun activities for kids.

 Address: U.S. Highway 340, 10344 Stonewall Jackson Highway, Front Royal, Virginia

 All caverns are stunning for their natural elements but the Natural Bridge Caverns have an added wow factor.
 At 34 stories underground, Natural Bridge Caverns are the deepest on the east coast.
 The caverns opened to the public in 1977.
 It is open year-round, but hours change seasonally.

 There are many points of interest on the 45-minute tour of the Natural Bridge Caverns, particularly the Colossal Dome Room.
 This massive room naturally formed over 1,000 years as water moved through cracks and crevices in the mountainside and left natural mineral deposits to form and change inside the caverns.